 Low-Dose, Short-Term Heroin Addiction

-- Long-term outpatient addiction treatment.
-When you spend at least a year attending a range of psychotherapeutic treatment options, you can learn how to live your life without heroin while benefitting from the support of your counselors and peers in recovery.
+- Formal outpatient addiction treatment.
+Outpatient addiction treatment is non-residential treatment that lets you return to your home after treatment sessions.
+When you spend a committed length of time attending a range of psychotherapeutic treatment options this way, you can learn how to live your life without heroin while still benefitting from the support of your counselors and peers in recovery.

 High-Dose, Long-Term Heroin Addiction